 Earlier this year ACT! for America helped raise public awareness about what appeared to be impermissible advancement of Islam at a tax-funded charter school in Minnesota.
-At one point Guy Rodgers, ACT! for America Executive Director, contacted the Minnesota Department of Education to discuss the matter.
+At one point we contacted the Minnesota Department of Education to discuss the matter.

 The Minnesota Department investigated and cited the school, Tarek ibn Ziyad Academy (TiZA) for two violations of law.

 But the story below reveals that problems continue and the school has, according to one official, "taken a confrontational road."
 The evidence is mounting that TiZA appears intent on continuing to use our tax dollars to impermissibly advance Islam.

 In her new book, They Must Be Stopped, Brigitte Gabriel documents how Muslims have used charter schools and taxpayer-funded vouchers to help finance terrorist activities.
 She also documents how public and charter schools are increasingly and aggressively advocating for Islam, jumping the line between church and state.
 When you read it you will be outraged.

 If you haven't yet ordered your copy of Brigitte's explosive new book, you owe it to yourself and your family to do so now.
 Find out what's happening in communities across the country - perhaps even yours!

 Click below to order your copy today!

 And for those of you who have, thank you!
 They Must Be Stopped has already made the New York Times Best Seller list - only eight days after its release!
 As it climbs the best seller list new doors are opening with the "mainstream media."
 We will have some exciting announcements about that soon!

 Storm brewing between state officials and Muslim school